FrancoAquistapace/SOM_for_Atomistic_Samples_GeneralRepo/README.md

 - NumPy 1.20.1
 - Pandas 1.2.4

-(Both packages come with the basic installation of Anaconda)
+(Both packages come with the basic installation of Anaconda at: https://www.anaconda.com/)

 ## V.1:
 Uses an interactive command-line interface that lets the user specify the input file, the features and the parameters of the algorithm.
 Can only analyze one file at a single run.
 Furthermore, the file to be analyzed is always used to train the SOM.